dentarg/auth0-blog/_posts/2017-03-28-navigating-rs256-and-jwks.markdown

 ## RS256 vs HS256

  When creating clients and resources servers (APIs) in Auth0, two algorithms are supported for signing JSON Web Tokens (JWTs): RS256 and HS256.
 HS256 is the default for clients and RS256 is the default for APIs.
 When building applications, it is important to understand the differences between these two algorithms.
 To begin, HS256 generates a symmetric MAC and RS256 generates an asymmetric signature.
 Simply put HS256 must share a secret with any client or API that wants to verify the JWT.
 Like any other symmetric algorithm, the same secret is used for both signing and verifying the JWT.
 This means there is no way to fully guarantee Auth0 generated the JWT as any client or API with the secret could generate a validly signed JWT.
-On the other hand, RS256 generates an asymmetric signature,, which means a private key must be used to sign the JWT and a different public key must be used to verify the signature.
+On the other hand, RS256 generates an asymmetric signature, which means a private key must be used to sign the JWT and a different public key must be used to verify the signature.
 Unlike symmetric algorithms, using RS256 offers assurances that Auth0 is the signer of a JWT since Auth0 is the only party with the private key.

 ## Verifying RS256